19 top European summer festivals in August

 Packed full of fun activities for the whole family, festival goers can watch international bands and artists on the main stage, attend workshops and talks and even go on inventive culinary adventures here.
 For those of you seeking to make the most of your surroundings, canoeing, hiking and cycling are just a few activities available to help you further connect with nature.

 Untold is Europe’s newest dance music festival, having only staged its first edition in 2015.
 But this new contender has since evolved into a multi-genre superstar, even winning the title of Best Major Festival at the 2015 European Festival Awards.

 Pumping out the best of EDM, pop and urban music from international and local artists, this city-centre festival in Romania will see 10 uniquely themed stages this year with a strong emphasis on Romanian culture.
 Confirmed acts include: Afrojack, Armin Van Buuren, Hardwell, Steve Aoki and Martin Garrix.
 This is the party of all parties.

 6. Groove Festival | TBA

 You won’t find the famed Loch Ness Monster here but what you WILL find is an epic party.
 For one night only, party under the stars in one of Scotland’s biggest nightclubs at Groove Festival.

 This basic back-to-dance festival features one main stage that attracts the big names without losing its intimate vibe.
-Rave to Duke Dumont, Boys Noize and Leftfield this 2016 and prepare yourself for one helluva party.
+Last year revellers raved to Duke Dumont, Boys Noize and Leftfield.
+This year get prepared for another helluva party.